 + Concert halls, bowling alleys, and other places of assembly may operate with reduced capacity and must adhere to strict physical distancing guidelines set forth for group gatherings and follow CDC sanitation protocols.

-+ Senior living or assisted living facilities must continue to follow the guidelines of Phase
++ Senior living or assisted living facilities must continue to follow the guidelines of Phase One.

 + Outdoor recreation remains in the same operational status as Phase One.

 Read the Governor's Phase Two Directive with Appendices + Reopening Montana Phased Approach.

 Develop and implement appropriate policies, in accordance with federal, state, and local regulations and guidance, and informed by industry best practices, regarding:

 + Temperature checks and/or symptom screening.

 + Testing, isolating, and contact tracing, in collaboration with public health

 + Use and disinfection of common and high-traffic areas.